 EFL - ESL activities and games for teaching questions about the future

 This A2 ESL lesson plan contains practical activity and game ideas for teaching elementary level students(A2) how to ask questions about the future.
 As always, our ideas and lesson plans require minimal resources(markers and a whiteboard).
-If you use an Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.
+If you use an iOS or Android device, don't forget that you can get offline access to these materials, along with a much more extensive selection of ESL lesson plans, through the TEFL Handbook app.

 The sample board below assumes that the students have prior knowledge of talking about the future using going to + infinitive.
 Start off by adding a couple of going to + infinitive statements to the board and having the class attempt to form questions from them.
 After that, elicit some example short-form responses.
 Finally, run through a few Wh- questions and explain how they change the meaning of these questions.